 Unfortunately, Contentstack does not offer a free plan.
 However, you can register for a 2 week trial to get a feel for how it works and determine if it’s the right CMS for you.

 As this is more of an enterprise level service, even the Start plan can seem pretty expensive to some, but you should take note that you get a lot of bang for your buck.
-What caught my eye is the 100 content types which should be more than enough for most sites or applications.
+What caught my eye is the 30 content types which should be more than enough for some sites or applications.
 You also get 4 roles which can include a Developer role for devs, a Content Manager role for content editors and a custom role if you want more fine-grained control over permissions.